Protocols for Quantum Weak Coin Flipping: TDPG-to-Explicit-protocol Framework (TEF) and Bias 1/10 Game and Protocol

 where we added the minus sign to account for the fact that $f$ is negative for coordinates between $y_{-2}$ and $\Gamma_{1}$.
 Imposing the symmetry constraint $P_{1}(y_{j})=P_{1}(x_{j})$ we get $ c(x_{j})=\frac{c_{0}f(x_{j})}{x_{j}} $, where $c_{0}$ is a constant.
 Similarly, the symmetry constraint for $P_2$ entails $P_{2}(y_{j})=P_{2}(x_{j})$.
 Finally, we can evaluate $ P(x_{j})=\frac{c_{0}x_{0}(x_{0}-x_{j})}{x_{j}^{5}}\delta x+\mathcal{O}(\delta x^{2}) $ which, in the limit $\delta x\rightarrow 0$, means that

 This evaluates to

 as expected.
 These calculations help us below when we explicitly find unitaries that solve the \emph{advanced} moves which appear in this game.
 These unitaries, together with those for the basic moves and TEF, yield WCF protocols approaching bias $1/10$.
-Henceforth, unlike the $1/6$ case, we use the simpler notation introduced in \Subsecref{TEFfunctions} because the calculation is more involved.
+Henceforth, \atul{we use the simpler notation introduced in \cref{subsec:TEFfunctions} for clarity.}

-\subsubsection{The $3\to2$ move and its validity}
+\subsubsection{The \texorpdfstring{$3\to2$}{3 -> 2} move and its validity}